MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/authentication-and-identity-management/oidc-1.0-authentication.md

 7. Select the account and choose **OK**.
 8. In the Secondary Site Collection Administrator section, select the book icon to open the people picker dialog.
-9. In the people picker dialog, type the exact email value of the AD FS administrator account, for example **yvand@contoso.local**.
+9. In the people picker dialog, type the exact email value of the AAD administrator account, for example **yvand@contoso.local**.
 10. On the left, filter the list by selecting **Contoso.local**.
 Following is a sample output:

     :::image type="content" source="../media/select-people-2.png" alt-text="Select people 2":::